CSC207-fiveguys/music-java-app/README.md

 # Problem Domain Description
 We have chosen **Music Organization Service** as our project domain.

-Use cases include the following.
+Use cases include the following:
 * sign-up
 * login
 * create playlist